lpuentes19/VoiceTuner/README.md

 # VoiceTuner
-An app where couples can sign into and share an argument or debate they had with their partner/spouse.
-Others can view these arguments/debates and vote on who they think is in the right.
+An app where users can record their voice or any sound they please and then play it back using different rates/pitches.

 ### Technologies
 * Swift